-Left ventricular pseudoaneurysms are false aneurysms that result from contained myocardial rupture, and are a rare complication of a myocardial infarction (MI).
+Left ventricular pseudoaneurysms are false aneurysms that result from contained myocardial rupture, and are a rare complication of myocardial infarction (MI).
 They should not be confused with left ventricular aneurysms, which are true aneurysms containing all the layers (endocardium, myocardium, and epicardium).

 Left ventricular pseudoaneurysm formation typically results in the early period following myocardial infarction, and is consequent to rupture of the myocardial free wall (most frequent 3-7 days post-MI) 5.
 The cardiac rupture is contained by adherent pericardium or scar tissue.

 Myocardial rupture is usually rapidly fatal, however, in this scenario, it fortuitously becomes limited by a pericardial adhesion.
-Thus, the pseudoaneurysm wall consists only of the epicardium, pericardium and haematoma.
+Thus, the pseudoaneurysm wall consists only of the epicardium, pericardium and hematoma.
 In contrast, a left ventricular aneurysm has a wall of scarred myocardium and endocardium.